jjloomis/file-and-folder-management/navigating-folder-tree.md

-# Navigating a Folder Tree in Finder
+# Navigating a folder tree in Finder

 Think of a folder tree as an upside down tree.
 The starting point of a drive (like a USB drive or the JAMS drive) is the root.
 To get to a specific folder on a drive, you may need to open a folder and then open another folder (and so on.)
 This process is called drilling down in a folder tree.